jnz/PyRocketCraft/README.md

 Info
 ----

 2023-2024 Jan Zwiener.
-Free to use for academic research.
+Free to use for academic research if this work is cited and linked.
 Contact author for commercial use.